theislab/ehrapy/docs/api/plot_index.md

 # Plotting

 The plotting module `ehrapy.pl.\*` largely parallels the `tl.\*` and a few of the `pp.\*` functions.
-For most tools and for some preprocessing functions, you will find a plotting function with the same name.
+For many tools and for some preprocessing functions, you will find a plotting function with the same name.

 ```{eval-rst}
 .. module:: ehrapy